 Our team has the privilege of assisting the Sunshine Coast Animal Refuge in providing further love, care, rehabilitation and training to cats that have been surrendered, abandoned, abused and neglected.
-We also get to help with the interaction of cats and humans in a relaxing but controlled setting, which not only develops the rescue cats’ confidence with humans, but helps them to become ready for rehoming.
+We also get to help with the interaction of cats and humans in a relaxing but controlled setting.
+This not only develops the rescue cats’ confidence with humans, but helps them to become ready for rehoming.

 What’s your favourite thing about cats?

 Their eccentric personalities and their absolutely gorgeous faces!
 I have a connection with cats that allows me to feel comfortable, relaxed and safe when I am with them.
 They help break down psychological and physiological barriers.